GSA/digitalgov.gov/content/posts/2014-01-14-trends-on-tuesday-the-future-of-mobile-data.md

 url: /2014/01/14/trends-on-tuesday-the-future-of-mobile-data/
 date: 2014-01-14 5:20:40 -0400
 title: 'Trends on Tuesday: The Future of Mobile Data'
 summary: 'This infographic from Light Reading addresses recent trends in mobile data use.
 We are struck by how much data was transferred via a WiFi connection vs. cellular.
-People are using WiFi&nbsp;connections way more than cellular ones.
+People are using WiFi connections way more than cellular ones.
 Some other quick highlights: In Q2 of'
 authors:
   - lisa-wilcox
 categories: